 Have you decided on the type of cloth diaper you’ll be using?
-Contrary to popular belief, all diapers are not created equal!
-Different kinds will determine how many diapers and the diaper accessories you’ll need.
+Contrary to popular belief, all cloth diapers are not created equal!
+Different kinds will determine the number of diapers and which accessories you’ll need.

 If you’re using all-in-ones, the entire diaper is one piece.
 So, you’ll need a completely new diaper for every change you’ve estimated your child will need.

-If you’re using flats, prefolds, or all-in-twos, you’ll change the absorbent part of the diaper but won’t need a new cover or diaper fastener for every change.
-(Unless things get particularly messy!)
+If you’re using flats, prefolds, or all-in-two (AI2) diapers, you’ll change the absorbent part of the diaper.
+But you won’t need a new cover or diaper fastener for every change — unless things get particularly messy!

-For flats and prefolds you’ll actually only need 2-3 diaper fasteners and about 4 diaper covers per day for a newborn.
-That’s because covers and diaper fasteners only need to be changed out if baby’s mess gets on them or urine soaks through them.
+For flats and prefolds, you’ll only need two to three diaper fasteners and about four diaper covers per day for a newborn.
+That’s because covers and diaper fasteners only need to be changed out if your baby’s mess gets on them or urine soaks through them.

-All-in-twos are similar because the absorbent insert snaps into the cover, but there’s no layer between the insert and your baby’s bottom.
-If baby only urinates, and the diaper doesn’t leak, you don’t need a new cover at every diaper change — you only need to swap out the insert!
+AI2s are similar because the absorbent insert snaps into the cover, but there’s no layer between the insert and your baby’s bottom.
+If your baby only urinates and the diaper doesn’t leak, you won’t need a new cover for every diaper change.
+You only need to swap out the insert.

 What About Diapering Emergencies?

-Murphy’s law says anything that can go wrong, will go wrong.
+Murphy’s law says anything that can go wrong will go wrong.
 Boy, is that true — even with cloth diapers.
 Maybe you’re sick and stuck in bed, or the pipes freeze.
-Maybe the electricity goes out, or we go on vacation and forget to wash diapers beforehand.
+Maybe the electricity goes out, or you go on vacation and forget to wash diapers beforehand.

-The point is emergencies happen, and when they do, you might not be able to wash your diapers on your normal schedule.
+The point is, emergencies happen, and when they do, you might not be able to wash your diapers on your regular schedule.
 The best way to beat Murphy is to plan ahead.

-This doesn’t mean doubling your stash, but keeping an extra day’s worth of diapers on hand isn’t a bad idea.
+This doesn’t mean you need to double your stash, but keeping an extra day’s worth of diapers on hand isn’t a bad idea.

-Speaking from personal experience here, it can be a lot less stressful to have extras diapers around.
-That way you’re not loading up the kids and going to the store in search of emergency disposables.
+Speaking from personal experience, it can be a lot less stressful to have extra diapers available.
+That way, you’re not loading up the kids and going to the store in search of emergency disposables.

 Our babies don’t just wear diapers around the house.
-Many children are cared for outside of the home, either in daycares, by a family member, or in other alternative arrangements.
+Many children are cared for outside of the home, either in day care centers, by a family member, or in alternative arrangements.

-In fact, 40 percent of women with children under the age of 18 are the primary breadwinners in their families (source).
+In fact, 40% of women with children under the age of 18 are the primary breadwinners in their families.
 If someone is babysitting your little one while you’re at work, it’s important to verify with your caregiver that they’re willing to use cloth diapers too.